fatemehsrz/ML_Concepts/README.md

 - `L2` regularization also  prevents overfitting by penalizing the size of the coefficients.
 Unlike `L1` regularization, which adds the absolute values of the coefficients to the loss function, `L2` regularization adds the square of the coefficients.
 This difference in approach leads to different characteristics and effects on the model.
 The `L2` regularization term is the sum of the squares of the coefficients, multiplied by a regularization parameter $\lambda$.
-[More here](https://wandb.ai/mostafaibrahim17/ml-articles/reports/Understanding-L1-and-L2-regularization-techniques-for-optimized-model-training--Vmlldzo3NzYwNTM5)
+[More here ...](https://wandb.ai/mostafaibrahim17/ml-articles/reports/Understanding-L1-and-L2-regularization-techniques-for-optimized-model-training--Vmlldzo3NzYwNTM5)

 $$
 \begin{aligned}